dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

 .. warning::

-   This command is deprecated and will get removed from pgcopydb when hitting version 1.0, please upgrade your scripts and integrations.
+   The ``pgcopydb copy-db`` command is now deprecated and will get removed from pgcopydb when hitting version 1.0, please upgrade your scripts and integrations.

 Description
 -----------